 People who rely on search engines such as Google and Yahoo will use keywords and phrases to find what they need.
-To continue from our earlier example, if someone wants to buy a microwave, they will search for “quality microwave” or add a brand name there.
+To continue from our earlier example, if someone wants to buy a microwave, they will search for a “quality microwave” or add a brand name there.

 The best way to attract as many people to your eCommerce platform as possible is to choose your copywriting keywords carefully.
 Different sales campaigns that focus on various unrelated items will require different sets of keywords to rank well with search engine algorithms.
 Refer to tools such as Google AdWords and SEM Rush to discover the best words to include in your landing page copy and avoid DIY.

 Too much copy can hurt your chances at conversion.
 However, that doesn’t mean you should write less content and make your landing page look barren.
 You can balance the two elements by introducing smart content formatting, with writing elements such as bullet points, bolds, and italics.

 Including numeric content such as statistics and social proof quotes can also break up the pace of your copywriting and make the page dynamic.
 Given that eCommerce platforms naturally rely on ongoing sales events, discount offers, and other conversion incentives, facilitating content skimming is a good idea.

 #5 Customer Experience Appeal

 While not strictly related to copywriting, quality of life features that will improve your eCommerce platform’s customer experience are just as important.
 Visitors simply don’t like excessive popup windows, mandatory registration, or cookies, as well as auto-play content on the landing pages of websites they visit.
 Gatekeeping your website behind mandatory “ad-block off” requirements will also deteriorate the appeal of your website.